 Purchasing: Many companies are going to start losing track of authorized purchases when they stop having face-to-face contact.
 Immediately, cancel all verbal approvals for purchasing.
 If you don’t have a procurement (P.O.) system in place, consider one of the many tools available, some at no cost.
 At a minimum, set up a shared spreadsheet where purchase requests are logged and approved.
 A system like Google Sheets will show all changes and who made them, so you’ll have an auditable trail.
 Get your credit card app installed on your phone or enrolled in Apple Pay so you’ll be notified instantly when large charges surface.

-IT DEPARTMENTS Help-Desk Staffing: Your team resources will be stretched.
+Help-Desk Staffing: Your team resources will be stretched.
 Everyone will have new work-from-home helpdesk issues.

 Establish longer helpdesk hours (if possible).